TFSA Do’s and Don’ts

 - DON’T concentrate all your investments in one sector of the market.
 Make sure to diversify so downturns in some sectors will affect your overall portfolio less.

-- DON’T concentrate all your investments on those that give interest of less than inflation (currently sitting at around 3%, but potentially higher due to COVID).
+- DON’T concentrate all your investments on those that pay interest that’s less than inflation (currently sitting at around 6%, though in 2023, this is rapidly changing).
 Make sure to have some better-performing holdings as well.
 Otherwise you’ll be losing money in the long-term!

 - DON’T intentionally over-contribute to a TFSA, thinking the extra gains will offset the penalty tax.
 The CRA considers this an advantage and will penalize you even more.